 Symptoms of a TBI can be mild, moderate, or severe, depending on the extent of the damage to the brain.
-Some symptoms are evident immediately, while others do not surface until several days or weeks after the injury.

 Clients have come to our lawyers for help after accidents not realizing how serious their injuries are.
 Our lawyers know what medical specialists should be consulted and will guide you through the process.
 Even mild brain injuries can cause significant harm.
 Below are the symptoms of mild TBI.
 A person may have some or all of the following symptoms:

 - A loss of consciousness for a few seconds or minutes

 - A general sense of not feeling like oneself for several days or weeks after the initial injury